 - Focus on a specific area with the masking tool

 - Export and share your projects

-Finding the right data is no small task, so we made sure all our data are carefully curated and organized by category and by year to ensure seamless usability.
+Finding the right data is no small task.
+Hence, we have made sure all our data are carefully curated and organized by category and year, ensuring seamless usability.

-Once in the map app, click Change Data in the upper left corner and select Browse by Category or Browse by Survey.
+Once in the map app, click Change data from the Change data menu in the upper left corner and browse by categories, all data, or saved variables.

 Browse by Category

-- In the Browse by Category tab, select the year you want to display the data for.
+- In the Categories tab, select the year you want to display the data for.